SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-event-receiver-and-list-event-receiver.md

 Summary
 -------

 The approach you take to handle events in SharePoint is different in the new SharePoint Add-in model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, Event Receivers and List Event Receivers were created with the SharePoint Server Side Object Model code and deployed via Solutions.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, Event Receivers and List Event Receivers were created with the SharePoint
+Server Side Object Model code and deployed via Solutions.
 In this scenario, the event receiver code runs on the SharePoint server.

 In an SharePoint Add-in model scenario, event receivers are created outside of SharePoint inside a web service and registered with SharePoint.
+These are called as *Remote Event Recivers (RER)*.
 In this scenario, the event receiver code runs on the web server where the web service is hosted.

 High-Level Guidelines
 ---------------------